shootthebit/stb-dropdown/README.md

 Do you know what a select tag is?
 Do you know how to work one?
 Of course you do.

-Do you care about the internal workings of this plug?
+Do you care about the internal workings of this plug in?
 No, if you did you'd roll out your own select.

 You just want a stylable select that works when you do a form submission right?